 About Paving Jackson

 "Fix the roads" is a comment we hear a lot from residents.
-But did you know that since 2012, 21.5 miles of roadway has been resurfaced in the City of Jackson, and road spending has increased 152.7 percent over the past 9 years?
+But did you know that since 2012, 21.5 miles of roadway have been resurfaced in the City of Jackson, and road spending has increased 152.7 percent over the past 9 years?
 Improving the City's infrastructure is an ongoing priority for the City.
-This website section, Paving Jackson, is designed to keep residents informed on those efforts, with breakdown of road construction projects over the past 20 years and upcoming improvements.
+This website section, Paving Jackson, is designed to keep residents informed on those efforts, with breakdowns of road construction projects over the past 20 years and upcoming improvements.

 How Street Projects Are Determined